How to begin your weaning journey

 Try introducing simple tastes, such as pumpkin, carrot and other vegetables, before moving on to more complex meal combinations.
-Just cook them as you normally would, but without any added salt, which can be harmful to your baby’s developing system.
+Just cook them as you normally would, but without any added sugar or salt, which can be harmful to your baby2.

 Foods to avoid

-At this early stage of weaning, there are a few foods that your baby’s developing system may find more challenging to deal with.
-These include salt, and salty foods such as bacon; added sugar; honey, which isn’t suitable until 1 year as it may contain the bacteria botulism; and nuts, unless these are very finely ground.
+At this early stage of weaning, there are a few foods that your baby may find more challenging to deal with.
+These include salt and salty foods such as bacon, added sugar; honey isn’t suitable until 1 year as it may contain bacteria that can produce toxins, leading to infant botulism.
+Nuts should also be avoided unless they are very finely ground2.
 Learn more in our article about foods to avoid during weaning.

 For more information read our allergy advice.